Should Christians celebrate Halloween?

 Similarly, ex-Satanist John Ramirez warns everyone to stay out of Halloween because there is a curse that comes with it.
 “I was trained with high-rank devils,” he said.
 In 2021, Americans spent about 10 billion dollars on Halloween costumes and decorations.

-Six reasons to reject Halloween:
+Six reasons to reject this pagan tradition, even if you don’t call it Halloween:

 1. Halloween is the devil’s holiday